Allan's Water

 Fraser's Hill

-Allan's Water is a small lake that sits in a little nook before Jelai Highland Resort.
-It was turned into a park for recreational activities from a reservoir that fell into disuse over the years.
-Originally, it was used to collect and supply mountain water for British residents, back in the early days when Fraser's Hill was a colonial hill station.
-FH Allan, assistant to chief infrastructure engineer FW Mager, designed and constructed the catchment lake named after him today.
-Surrounding the lake are lush trees and dense shrubs that provide a relaxing and peaceful atmosphere.
-Birds fluttering among the tree tops are common sights, with the occasional squirrel or monkey.
+Allan's Water is a small lake that sits in a little nook before Jelai Highland Resort at Jalan Ampang Road, next to Edible Garden.
+It was turned into a park for recreational activities and paddle boating from a reservoir that fell into disuse over the years.
+Originally a water collection and supply during the colonial hill station era, FH Allan, assistant to chief infrastructure engineer FW Mager, was the architect of this project.